Unpregnant: Plot

 Before Kira can drive them to the station a young couple, overhearing their need for a ride to Albuquerque for the abortion, offers to drive them all the way.

 Bailey and Veronica wake up in the morning at the couple's house, where they discover that the couple are actually pro-lifers trying to stop Veronica from having the abortion.
-They manage to escape the pro-lifers by stealing their Yukon and faking their own deaths.
+They manage to escape the pro-lifers by stealing their GMC Yukon and faking their own deaths.

 Arriving at the nearest bus station they discover it is out of order but stumble across a mechanic shop run by anti-government survivalist Bob.
 Hearing Veronica needs an abortion he agrees to drive her to the clinic in an old Lincoln limo.
 During the ride, Veronica's friends call and urge her to say the pregnancy test belongs to Bailey.
 Wanting to protect herself Veronica agrees that Bailey is the most likely suspect.
 Bailey overhears, triggering a fight between them about the dissolution of their friendship.
 Bailey leaves while Veronica continues on to her appointment.
-When Veronica realizes Bailey has gone to see her estranged father, she re-schedules the appointment and follows Bailey.
+When Veronica realizes Bailey has gone to see her estranged father, she reschedules the appointment and follows Bailey.
 Arriving at a flower shop Bailey's father works in, Veronica witnesses their awkward reunion, and comes to Bailey's defense when her father treats her coldly.

 At the clinic, Kevin surprises them and threatens to tell everyone about the abortion unless Veronica stays with him, but she tells him to go ahead and do it.
 After the abortion, they realize they have no more cash and make calls to their respective mothers who get them plane tickets home.
-At home, Veronica's mother admits to being confused by her choice but reiterates her love for her daughter.
+At home, Veronica's mother admits to being confused by her decision but reiterates her love for her daughter.

 At school the next day Veronica learns that Kevin never revealed her abortion to her friends, but she decides to tell them anyway.
 She also decides to continue her friendship with Bailey and goes to sit with her at lunch.
 Some time later, the two go on another road trip to Roswell, New Mexico.